Music of Spain: 18th to 19th centuries

-By the end of the 17th century, the "classical" musical culture of Spain was in decline, and was to remain that way until the 19th century.
+By the end of the 17th century, the "classical" musical culture of Spain had entered a period of decline, and would remain that way until the 19th century.
 Classicism in Spain, when it arrived, was inspired by Italian models, as in the works of Antonio Soler.
-Some outstanding Italian composers such as Domenico Scarlatti and Luigi Boccherini were appointed to the Madrid royal court.
+Some outstanding Italian composers such as Domenico Scarlatti and Luigi Boccherini were appointed to the Madrid royal court, bringing Italian musical sensibilities to Spanish audiences.
 The short-lived Juan Crisóstomo Arriaga is credited as the main beginner of Romantic sinfonism in Spain.

+Although symphonic music was never too important in Spain, chamber, solo instrumental (mainly guitar and piano) vocal and opera (both traditional opera, and the Spanish version of the singspiel) music was written by local composers.